-- The reflexions conducted within the Group's Oxygen Committee.
-Created in 2019 and led by the CSR Department, it brings together supporting expertise from the Group's Human Resources, Purchasing, milk Procurement, Marketing, Nutrition, Quality and Industrial Departments; - Global environment: The world has been reeling from an unprecedented health crisis.
+- ◆ The reflexions conducted within the Group's Oxygen Committee.
+Created in 2019 and led by the CSR Department, it brings together supporting expertise from the Group's Human Resources, Purchasing, milk Procurement, Marketing, Nutrition, Quality and Industrial Departments; - ✔ Global environment: The world has been reeling from an unprecedented health crisis.
 SAVENCIA proved adaptable and agile with the implementation of effective measures aimed at keeping the food chain up and running while ensuring the safety of its employees.
 Thanks to its employees' dedication, SAVENCIA Fromage & Dairy was able to continue operating its milk sourcing, production and logistics activities.
 The Food Service subsidiaries were hit hard by restaurant closures in many countries.
-Innovative solutions have been developed to align with new consumer practices both in terms of products and e-commerce solutions, coupled with expanded drive-up services in France.
+Innovative solutions have been developed to align with new consumer practices both in terms of products and e-commerce solutions, coupled with expanded drive-up services in France or the development of sites concerning the e-commerce business of our chocolate subsidiaries.
 We elected not to isolate this risk in our non-financial performance report, but instead to include it in the management of our activities.